eehah5ru/workhardplay-pw-website/en/2019/schedule/monday/dance-studio.md

 ---
 order: 2
-title: "Место будет объявлено позже"
+title: "Place would be announced later"
 ---